TheCyberLocal/AskCodeium.py/docs/askcodeium_docs.md

 print("Chat2 History:", chat2.get_history())
 # Example output: []

-# You can clear the chat history using the clear_history method
+# You can clear the chat history using the clear_history method.
 chat1.clear_history()
 print("Chat1 History:", chat1.get_history())
 # Example output: []

-# You can close the chat session using the close method
+# You can close the chat session using the close method.
 chat1.close()
 chat2.close()
 ```